freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1230.1

 This is the last step.
 There's quite a few options there.
 Enter `pg_dump --clean --create --inserts --username=freecodecamp students > students.sql` in the terminal to dump the database into a `students.sql` file.
 It will save all the commands needed to rebuild it.
+Take a quick look at the file when you are done.

 #### HINTS